TEAMMATES/teammates/docs/ide-usage.md

 You can sign up for the free [JetBrains student license](https://www.jetbrains.com/student/) if you are a student registered in an educational institution.

 ### Prerequisites
-1. You need a Java 7 SDK with the name `1.7` defined in IntelliJ IDEA.
+1. You need a Java 7 SDK with the name `1.7` defined in IntelliJ IDEA as follows:

     1. If you have no current projects open, click `Configure → Project Defaults → Project Structure`.\
        **OR**\